Nishiokoppe, Hokkaido

 Admission fees:

-High school and older 500 yen
+High school students and older 500 yen

-Ages 3 to grade 3 (elementary) 100 yen
+Ages 3 to 3rd grade elementary 100 yen

-Under 3 years old free
+Under 3 years old Free

 0158-87-2600